top of page

 Intercalation

-Intercalation is a process in which an ion or molecule is reversibly inserted into an interstitial site of a host.
-This is one of the three main ways batteries store energy, and its reversibility is what makes intercalation-based batteries rechargeable.
+Intercalation is a process where an ion or molecule is reversibly inserted into the spaces within an electrode (host) material’s crystal structure.
+These spaces are called interstitial sites.
+Intercalation is one of the three main ways batteries store energy, and its reversibility is what allows intercalation-based batteries to be rechargeable.
+The other two mechanisms are conversion reactions and alloying reactions, which store energy through different electrochemical processes.

 How does it work?

-At the anode, the cations are simultaneously reduced at the electrode-electrolyte surface and inserted into vacant sites in the electrode crystal lattice.
-The lattice structure undergoes a slight change to accommodate the ions.
+At the anode, the arriving cations are reduced at the electrode-electrolyte intreface and inserted into vacant interstitial sites in the electrode’s crystal lattice.
+To accommodate the inserted ions, the lattice structure expands slightly.
+This change is ideally small and reversible to allow the repeated host and release of ions during cycling.

-As a cation moves into the host lattice, its free energy decreases, and the energy difference is stored as chemical energy in the electrode.
-This energy is associated with the interactions between the ion and the host, which hold the ion securely in place.
+As a cation moves into the host lattice, it is reduced and its free energy decreases.
+The energy difference is stored as chemical energy in the electrode material, specifically, in the interactions between the ion and the host structure that stabilize the ion securely in place.

-• Electrode potential: If the electrode potential drops too close to 0 V vs Li/Li⁺, lithium plating becomes more favorable than intercalation.
-In this case, ions are reduced directly to metallic lithium on the electrode surface instead of inserting into the lattice.
+• Electrode potential: If the electrode potential drops too close to 0 V vs Li/Li⁺, lithium plating becomes more favourable than intercalation.
+In this case, instead of inserting into the electrode lattice, lithium ions are reduced directly to metallic lithium on the electrode surface.
+This can create safety risks and cause long term capacity loss

-• Available intercalation sites: If there aren’t enough vacant sites, ions accumulate at the electrode-electrolyte interface.
-This causes a drop in local potential and increases the risk of Li plating.
+• Available intercalation sites: If there aren’t enough vacant sites in the host structure for intercalation, arriving ions will accumulate at the electrode-electrolyte interface.
+This build up lowers the local potential of the system according to the Nernst equation, and increases the likelihood of Li plating.

 Comments